Cyclone Dagmar: Norway

 Patrick (Dagmar) arrived in Norway as a southwesterly storm, with windspeeds estimated to be on average 30 m/s on the coast.
-Up to 44 m/s 10 minute sustained winds was measured at Kråkenes Lighthouse, Sogn og Fjordane, before the anometer broke.
+Up to 44 m/s 10 minute sustained winds was measured at Kråkenes Lighthouse, Sogn og Fjordane, before the anemometer broke.
 Powerful winds occurred in Sogn og Fjordane, Møre og Romsdal and Trøndelag during the night of 24 December and early morning of 25 December.
 Extreme high storm surge in Finnmark estimated to be 50–80 cm over normal sea levels, although this was due to the preceding storm Cato (Oliver).
 In Norway comparison was made with the New Year's Day Storm of 1992, however this storm was not as strong Patrick (Dagmar) is believed to be the third strongest storm to hit Norway in 50 years.

 A large landslide on 1 January 2012 close to the Norwegian city of Trondheim has been attributed to the warm weather and large amounts of rain the system brought to the area, which resulted in 50 people being evacuated.
 The pier area of Trondheim was badly damaged during the storm, heavily damaging the façade of the Pirbadet water park.
 A F2 tornado was reported in Hellesylt, Norway.
 The Tanker BW Thames was disabled and adrift northwest of Bergen as the storm approached, however the crew were able to regain power and survived the storm without incident.
-The Russian trawler Krasnoselsk sank in Hundeidvika harbour, Sykkylven, Norway.
+The Russian trawler Krasnoselsk sank in Hundeidvika harbour in Sykkylven Municipality, Norway.
 Dagmar knocked out 390 Telenor communication masts leaving 40,000 customers without mobile or landline telephone connections.
 Royal Dutch Shell's Ormen Lange gas processing plant was inoperable after its electricity was cut off by the storm, which left gas supplies in the UK vulnerable as this facility can supply up to 20 percent of the UK's supply via the Langeled pipeline.